WilliamAnimate/discord-rpc/README.md

 So far, I can verify that this works on Windows 10, however, it *should* be possible to compile for Linux and MacOS, since this repo *does not* contain any code specific to Windows.

+Snap store/flatpak discord **WILL NOT** work, until the crate (discord-rich-presence) fixes this on their end

+> [!NOTE]
+> you may have to remove all mentions of console.rs to compile for linux (unix) platforms

 ## Powered by

 [This crate](https://github.com/sardonicism-04/discord-rich-presence)